bitrix24/b24restdocs/api-reference/tasks/tasks-task-history-list.md

-# Task History `tasks.task.history.list`
+# Task History: tasks.task.history.list

 {% if build == 'dev' %}

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
-- no response in case of error
+- no response in case of an error

 {% endnote %}